Gerald B. Hrycyszyn

 Jerry Hrycyszyn is an experienced trial lawyer focusing on patent litigation and post-grant proceedings.

-Jerry’s technical experience includes semiconductor technologies, materials and chemical technologies, pharmaceuticals, electrical and computer technologies, consumer electronics, and medical devices.
+Jerry’s expansive technical experience includes semiconductor technologies, materials and chemical technologies, pharmaceuticals, electrical and computer technologies, consumer electronics, and medical devices.

 Jerry previously served as an officer in the US Navy.
 He was with Naval Reactors, where he was responsible for directing research and development of materials technologies for naval nuclear propulsion systems.